 Preventing the Spread of Malaria

-Malaria kills 600,000 a year: The Rotary Club of Taunton donates money for preventionthumbnail view
+Malaria kills 600,000 a year: The Rotary Club of Taunton donates money for prevention

 Malaria kills 600,00 people annually of which 70% are children.
 The vast majority of deaths are in the continent of Africa.
 For just a few pounds, Malaria nets help to protect families and children thus dramatically reducing the infection rate.

-In 2017, the then President Ian Ramus, extended the Club’s engagement with this issue and as a result the Club recently donated £3,000 to the charity REMIT (Rotary Elimination of Malaria in Tanzania) which provides nets to Malaria stricken areas.
-The money was matched by Rotary’s own charity ‘Rotary Foundation’ to make a grand total of £6,000.
+In 2017, the then President Ian Ramus, extended the Club’s engagement with this issue and as a result the Club has donated £7,000 over the last three years to the charity REMIT (Rotary Elimination of Malaria in Tanzania) which provides nets to Malaria stricken areas.
+The money is matched by Rotary’s own charity ‘Rotary Foundation’ to make a grand total of some £14,000.

 If you would like to support the prevention of Malaria you too can directly donate.
 For further details contact Ian Ramus.